enriqueorozc/Detection_Bot/README.md

 # Detection_Bot
-Using a WS2812B RGB LED Strip and a Raspberry Pi this Discord bot is able to assign a color to a certain user within a server and lights up when said user join a certain voice channel.
-Overall lets you see which friends are currently in a voice channel talking.
+Using a WS2812B RGB LED Strip and a Raspberry Pi this Discord bot is able to assign a color to a certain user within a server and light up when said user joins a certain voice channel.
+Overall let's you see which friends are currently in a voice channel talking.

 Confirmed working with [`discord.py`](https://discordpy.readthedocs.io/en/latest/index.html) 1.4.1